storj/storj/docs/design/node-selection.md

 ## Rationale

-[A discussion of alternate approaches and the trade offs, advantages, and disadvantages of the specified approach.]

 The Storj Data Science team has currently published two papers on the design of our reputation score:
 [Reputation Scoring](https://github.com/storj/datascience/blob/master/reputation/Reputation_Scoring_Framework_Highlevel.pdf and [Extending Audit/Uptime Success Ratios]( https://github.com/storj/datascience/blob/master/reputation/extending%20ratios%20to%20reputation/extending%20ratios%20to%20reputation.pdf).